 - Keep your expectations in check.
 Being unhappy about the outcome of the original trial is not by itself grounds for an appeal.
 Remember that only 5 percent of divorce judgement are overturned.
 A large number are simply rubber stamped as “Affirmed no Opinion.”
 This result after an unfavorable result in the trial court and the effort and cost of an appeal can be very disheartening.

-As a first step, we recommend that anyone seeking a divorce appeal should first speak with the attorney who tried the case on their behalf.
-That attorney will know about post-trial motions and which issues can be appealed.
+As a first step, we recommend that anyone considering the appeal of a divorce ruling first speak with the attorney who tried the case on their behalf.
+An experienced Alabama divorce attorney will know about post-trial motions and which issues can be appealed.
 Many times, clients are unhappy with their original attorneys and don't want to go back to them.
 Even so, at least speak to this attorney to ensure that timelines are not missed.
 Then quickly seek consultation with an experience Alabama divorce attorney with experience and expertise in the area of divorce appeals.
 The Oncale Firm has handled divorce appeals for decades and is ready to help.
 Call us today.Family Law Appeals Attorney